 A pastoral search process in which the interim pastor was a candidate could be somewhat tainted.
 The pastoral search committee and the congregation would be very familiar with the interim pastor, and probably much less familiar with the other candidates.
 It could be difficult for a church to be objective or to discern God’s will regarding the pastoral candidates when they feel strongly about their interim pastor and want him to stay.

 In addition, it could put the church in a difficult position if they were to choose not to hire the interim pastor as the next permanent pastor, since not hiring him could feel as if they were essentially “firing” him.
-Our policy of not allowing interim pastors to be considered for a permanent position takes this pressure off of churches.
+Our policy of not allowing our pastors to be considered for a permanent position takes this pressure off of churches.

 Keeping the interim pastor from being considered as a candidate also frees him up to aid the church in the pastoral search process.
-All of our interim pastors have been trained to walk churches through the process and help them discern who God is calling to be their next senior pastor.
+All of our pastors have been trained to walk churches through the process and help them discern who God is calling to be their next senior pastor.

-Is your church looking for an experienced interim pastor who can walk your church through your current state of transition or crisis?
+Is your church looking for an experienced pastor who can walk your church through your current state of transition or crisis?
 We’d love to talk with you about how VitalChurch can help.
 Contact us to learn more about our interim pastor ministries.